FANTASY ZONE

 ( TGX020017)

-Fantasy zone is a side scrolling shooter by NEC Avenue, conversion of Sega's arcade game originally released in 1986.
-The player takes control of a cute little flying ship called Opa-Opa and his mission is to restore peace to Fantasy Zone and to find out who is behind the invasion.
-Fantasy Zone actually borrows some core gameplay mechanics from Atari's Defender and Opa must destroy a given number of bases in each stage in order to proceed to the boss.
-Opa can use to different weapons - the first one is a standard vulcan-twin-gun that fires quickly and decimates enemies, the second one is a powerful bomb that can only be dropped downwards.
+Fantasy zone is a side scrolling shooter by NEC Avenue, conversion of Sega's classic arcade game originally released in 1986.
+The player takes control of a cute little flying ship called Opa-Opa and his mission is to restore peace to Fantasy Zone and to find out who is behind the evil invasion that has torn apart the land.
+Fantasy Zone actually borrows some core gameplay mechanics from Atari's Defender and Opa must destroy a given number of 'bases' in each stage in order to proceed to the boss.
+Opa can use two types of weapons - the first one is a standard vulcan-twin-gun that fires quickly and decimates enemies, the second one is a powerful bomb that can only be dropped downwards.
 Defeated foes drop coins that the player can collect to purchase upgrades in various shops hidden inside red floating balloons.
-There, Opa can purchase goods such as speed boosts (big wings, jet engine, turbo engine...), extra lives, upgrade his main weapons (wide beams, laser beams, 7 ways shots...) or his bombs (twin bombs, smart bombs...).
+There, Opa can purchase goods such as speed boosts (big wings, jet engine, turbo engine...), extra lives, upgrade its main weapons (wide beams, laser beams, 7 ways shots...) or his bombs (twin bombs, smart bombs...).
 New weapons, however, have a time limit and need to be purchased again at a higher cost.

 Related